MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-facebook.md

 2. Under Facebook Ads Manager, select **Set up**
 3. Give your destination a recognizable name in the **Display name** field
 4. Click on the **Continue with Facebook** button to authenticate with Facebook
-a.
-Several sequential pop windows will show up for the Facebook authentication
+    - Several sequential pop windows will show up for the Facebook authentication
-b.
-Granting the **ads_management** permission to Customer Insights is a separate and additional step after the initial authentication
+    - Granting the **ads_management** permission to Customer Insights is a separate and additional step after the initial authentication
 5. After authentication is completed and permission is granted select the **Facebook Ads Account** that you want to work with.
 6. Select an **existing Custom Audience** from the drop down, or create a new custom audience by selecting New custom Audience
 7. Provide your consent for **Data privacy and compliance** by selecting the **I agree** checkbox